-This biodiversity assessment was commissioned as part of the environmental authorisation process being followed for the proposed cultivation of two areas (totalling about 3.7ha) of natural vegetation on Erf 1995, in the McGregor area, part of the Robertson district (see Figures 1 and 1b).
+This biodiversity assessment was commissioned as part of the environmental authorisation process being followed for the proposed cultivation of two areas (totalling about 3.8ha for Alternative 1, 4.1ha for Alternative 2) of natural vegetation on Erf 1995, in the McGregor area, part of the Robertson district (see Figures 1,1b & 1c).
+Alternative 1 is the applicants preferred alternative, and has deemed Alternative 2 non-feasible from an agricultural perspective, and was proposed only by the botanist after the initial site visit.
 The study area is about 16ha in extent, is part of Houtbaai farm, and lies 1km southwest of the village of McGregor, in the Western Cape.